dbt-labs/docs.getdbt.com/website/docs/guides/orchestration/webhooks/zapier-ms-teams.md

 ---
-title: "Sending run completion notifications from dbt Cloud to Microsoft Teams"
+title: "Sending notifications to Microsoft Teams from dbt Cloud"
 id: webhooks-guide-zapier-ms-teams
-slug: guides/orchestration/webhooks/zapier-ms-teams
+slug: zapier-ms-teams
+description: Post to Microsoft Teams when a dbt Cloud job finishes.
 ---

 This guide assumes familiarity with: